 - Crash Bandicoot games have a variation where there are usually one or two pitch black levels per game.
 The levels contain stationary insects that glow, lighting up their surroundings and will start following Crash if he goes near them.
 After a certain amount of time the insects will fly away, leaving the level pitch black again.

 - Gleamin' Bream in Donkey Kong Country 3: Dixie Kong's Double Trouble! - once Enguarde pokes it, it will give off enough light for you to see for a few seconds before it goes back out.

 - In Dragon Quest, the torches that you can by from the store only lights a tiny 3x3 square and burns out at ridiculously fast levels; later, you can learn a lighting spell with a larger range and lasts much longer.

-- In The Elder Scrolls III: Morrowind and Oblivion, the player has access to torches and racial abilities that enable them to see in the dark.
+- In Oblivion, the player has access to torches and racial abilities that enable them to see in the dark.
 However, these last for only a few minutes at most, leading to strange questions as to how exactly these people are supposed to be turning their eyes on.
 There are a few pieces of equipment that have permanent night vision or ambient glow, which act as Infinite Flashlights.
 The torches do at least last around 15 minutes, which is reasonable when combined with the fact that they're weightless and readily available.
 The main drawback is not being able to use a shield or two-handed weapon.

 - Both Trauma Center: Second Opinion and New Blood feature operations in the dark (under different circumstances).
 As the operations progress, the sources of light continue to fail until the player is left using a camera flash to get a good view of the patient, and trying to continue from memory until the flash recharges.

-- Metal Gear Solid 4: Guns of the Patriots features a flashlight attachment for weapons, it lasts less than two seconds and is essentially useful only for temporarily blinding hostiles.
+- Metal Gear Solid 4: Guns of the Patriots features a flashlight attachment for weapons, which Snake will not actually leave on for two secondsnote and is essentially useful only for temporarily blinding hostiles.

 - Metal Gear Solid 2: Sons of Liberty, meanwhile, has a flashlight attached to the USP gained during the Tanker chapter that will last as long as you're aiming it, but which Snake will only actually turn on in three rooms.